 Meaning it is not necessarily a good indicator of overall iron status.
 These authors suggest serum (‘soluble’) transferrin receptor (sTfR) as being much more useful.

-Anyway, there is a lot to take in and I have only had one read over and would need to read it many times to fully appreciate all of the content.
-The simple point I want you to take away is that serum ferritin is not necessarily an indicator of iron overload from high dietary iron and may instead be an indicator of inflammation.
+The simple takeaway is that serum ferritin is not necessarily an indicator of iron overload from high dietary iron and may instead be an indicator of inflammation.
 Maybe the chicken came first… or was it the egg??

-Here’s a direct link to the article mentioned above: https://pubs.rsc.org/
+Here’s the direct link to the article mentioned above: https://pubs.rsc.org/